whitelex/cloud-photo-gallery/README.md

 4.  **Select your repository** and begin setup.
 5.  **Configure the build settings** as follows:
     - **Framework preset**: Select `None`.
-    - **Build command**: **LEAVE THIS BLANK**.
-This is the most important step.
+    - **Build command**: `npm install && npm run build`
-    - **Build output directory**: Set this to `.` (a single dot, representing the root directory).
+    - **Build output directory**: `dist`
 6.  **Save and Deploy!**

-Cloudflare will now deploy your site.
+Cloudflare will now install dependencies, run the build script, and deploy the contents of the `dist` directory.
 Any future `git push` to your connected branch will trigger a new deployment.

-### 🚨 Troubleshooting: "Missing entry-point" Error

-If your deployment fails with an error like `Missing entry-point to Worker script or to assets directory`, it is because you have entered a command (like `npx wrangler deploy`) into the **Build command** field in your Cloudflare Pages settings.

-**Solution**: Go to your project's settings in the Cloudflare Pages dashboard (`Settings` > `Builds & deployments`) and **clear the Build command field**.
-Your project is a static site and does not require a build command.